cooljoseph1/MLSS-Homework/Week 5/Lecture Notes.md

 Sometimes, reward depends on where you are in space--you need to explore to make accurate predictions.

 Q-learning:  Use a neural network to approximate the reward function.
 Then, take whatever action maximizes your score according to the Q-function.
+Policy Gradients:  Train neural network to get probabilities you should take each action.
+Use REINFORCE to compute gradients.

+Imitation learning:  Get data from human experts, try to imitate them.
+(Supervised.)

 ## Leveson Lecture